kasra-sheik/theYoutubeShuffler/README.md

 #Installation and Build Process
 Building The Youtube Shuffler is pretty easy.
 Assuming you have Cocoapods installed, all you need to do is install the pods and run the project.

-    ![Alt text]+1.
+    !+1.
 Navigate to '../TheYoutubeShuffler'
-    ![Alt text]+2.
-Run 'pod install' to install the necessary dependencies to build
+    !+2.
+Run 'pod install' to install the necessary dependencies to build !+3.
-    ![Alt text]+3.
 Run the project in Xcode